08 January 2017

 Paul Sayers was hired in 1981 to replace Natalie Lane.

 In 1983, Paul Sayers resigned and Rosa Cummings was promoted to another position.
-Jeanette Parker, a children’s librarian, and Sharon Mosley staffed the bookmobile from 1983 until bookmobile service was suspended.
+Jeanette Parker, a children’s librarian, and Sharon Mosley staffed the bookmobile from 1983 until bookmobile service was suspended in 1993.

 Sources: